Maps of World

 Click to view full Infographic

-It is the largest city in Romania and the tenth largest in the European Union in terms of population.
+It is the largest city in Romania and the sixth largest in the European Union in terms of population.
 Bucharest is located in the south east corner of Romania, on the banks of river Dambovita.
 The city has a population in excess of 2.2 million according to the 2010 reports.
-Bucharest is also known as “Little Paris” because of its elegant architecture, rich heritage, and blue blood aristocracy.
+Bucharest is also known as “Little Paris” for its elegant architecture and rich heritage.

 City